kellogg76/ArduinoTelescopeDustCover/README.md

 **Aim: Use an Arduino Nano to open and close the dust cover on a telescope.**

 Requirements:
--Arduino Nano
+- Arduino Nano
--Servo
+- Servo
--2x LED
+- 2x LED
--2x 220 Ohm Resistors
+- 2x 220 Ohm Resistors
--A few wires
+- A few wires

 Installed Python 2.7.12 (download [here](https://www.python.org/downloads/)